codingcing/abstention-geometry/README.md

 </div>

-In this repo, I investigate the following questions:
+In this repository, I investigate the following questions:

 1) What conception, if any, do language models have of truth and falsity?